 Will I get paid for my extra energy production if I generate more than I use?

 Currently, most of the United States is under a system called Net Metering.
-This allows your net electricity costs to be reduced to zero, but no further beyond that.
-In a select few places in the U.S., you can be paid for any excess electricity you create, in what is known as a Feed-In Tariff system.
+This is a credit utilities issue toward your next month’s bill, allowing your net electricity costs to be reduced to zero but no further beyond that.
+In a select few places in the U.S., you can be paid for any excess electricity you create in what is known as a Feed-In Tariff system.
 There is a great deal of pressure to move in this direction and could quickly become the norm for the solar industry.

 How does the Federal Solar Tax Credit work?

 Residential solar is skyrocketing!
 This is in part to plummeting solar panel prices and general awareness of the need for clean energy.
 For the first time, homeowners can effectively control their electricity costs by going solar instead of being at the mercy of ever-rising utility rates.
 Through the end of 2019, going solar is even better thanks to the federal Residential Renewable Energy Tax Credit, which can be worth up to 30% of the total cost of your solar installation.

 What is the difference between system power output and system energy production?

 The AC energy production of a solar array is measured in kilowatt hours (kWh).
 This is measured over periods of months and years to compare with sizing and long-term performance expectations of your solar panels.
 Solar kWh energy production is also typically given on inverter output displays or remote monitoring sites and applications.
 This can be compared with a household’s total kWh electricity consumption, as seen on a utility bill.
 This is best used to get an overall sense of your power production by lessening the impact of days of intense or low sunlight.